Onglyza & Kombiglyze XR

 The U.S. Food and Drug Administration approved AstraZeneca’s Onglyza in 2009 and Kombiglyze XR in 2010.
 Along with diet and exercise, these medications help control high blood sugar in people with Type 2 diabetes.
 The medicines are not approved to treat people with Type 1 diabetes or diabetic ketoacidosis.

 The active ingredient in Onglyza is saxagliptin.
-Kombiglyze XR combines saxagliptin with metformin in an extended release pill.
-In February 2017, the FDA approved a new oral Type 2 diabetes medication called Qtern that combines Onglyza and Farxiga (dapagliflozin).
+Kombiglyze XR combines saxagliptin with metformin in an extended-release pill.

-Saxagliptin is a popular medication, partly because it effectively controls blood sugar and does not encourage weight gain like other diabetes medications.
+Saxagliptin effectively controls blood sugar and does not encourage weight gain like some other diabetes medications.

-In 2016, the FDA warned that people who take drugs that contain saxagliptin or alogliptin may have a greater risk for heart failure.
-This is especially the case for patients with kidney or heart disease, the agency said.
+In 2016, the FDA warned that people who take drugs containing saxagliptin or alogliptin may have a greater risk for heart failure.
+This is especially the case for patients with preexisting kidney or heart disease, the agency said.
 Some patients who suffered heart problems filed Onglyza lawsuits against AstraZeneca.

 How Saxagliptin Works

 Saxagliptin inhibits DPP-4, an enzyme that naturally occurs in the body.
-DPP-4’s job is to break down an incretin hormone called GLP-1.
+DPP-4’s job is to break down an incretin hormone called GLP-1, which signals the pancreas to make insulin.
 After a person eats, the body releases GLP-1 into the blood.
-The hormone signals the pancreas to make insulin.

-People with diabetes secrete less GLP-1, which causes the pancreas to produce less insulin.
+People with diabetes secrete less GLP-1, so their pancreas produces less insulin than it should.
 This results in too much sugar in the blood.
 Because DPP-4 breaks down GLP-1, inhibiting DPP-4 allows GLP-1 to remain in the body longer.
-This signals the pancreas to make more insulin after meals.
+This allows the pancreas to produce more insulin after meals.

 In addition to producing too little insulin, the pancreas of a person with Type 2 diabetes also releases too much glucagon, a hormone that tells the liver to produce more glucose.
 Saxagliptin helps control the amount of glucagon in the blood.